DHI/dfs-utils/README.md

 If your DHI.Generic.MikeZero assemblies is in a non-standard location then please update these references.

+## Tools

+The following tools are currently available.

+* AddConstant: add a constant to all data in the file
+* Scale: multiply all data in file with a scale factor
+* Sum: add to files together
+* Diff: subtract to files from each other
+* ExtractTimeSteps: extract specific timesteps between start and end with a stride

 ## Examples
-Examples can be found in the examples folder including some small test data files.
+Examples can be found in the examples folder including small test dfs files.

 ### From the commandline
 Runnable examples can be found in (CmdLineExamples.bat)[./examples/CmdLineExamples.bat].